May 16, 2020

 ||1:00 - 5:00 pm

 All troops are required to send one adult for every five Scouts registered to be a merit badge counselor or room volunteer.
 If there is just one Scout attending, at least one adult needs to volunteer and be onsite all day.
-It is the purpose of the Boy Scouts to provide an exciting program for boys and young adults to build character, to train in the responsibilities of participating citizenship and to develop personal fitness.
+It is the purpose of the Boy Scouts to provide an exciting program for youth to build character, to train in the responsibilities of participating citizenship and to develop personal fitness.
 Providing advancement opportunities is a primary part of this educational program.

 Merit Badge Counselors